rdemboski/cs386_Group3/Deliverables/Deliverable 6/deliverableSix.md

    - Keep all use-case code handled by the controller for the corresponding use-case
    - Make CSS and styling consistent throughout the website
    - Provide comments in the code when needed
+   - All code was reviewed by pull requests before being committed to the repository
    - Strictly made functions that followed this template:
       ```c#
       public int dummy(int input)